They say…

 Sean Campbell of the Beermongers

-Events include regular Meet the Brewer evenings, themed days when countries, styles or regions take over all the taps, an annual Orval event and beer where they expand into a marquee in the car park.
+Events include regular Meet the Brewer evenings, themed days when countries, styles or regions take over all the taps, an annual Orval event and beer festivals where they expand into a marquee in the car park.
 Expansions are planned, such as adding aged beers (including Orval), or even opening a second branch.
 Good advice is on hand when you need it.
 “People are here for fun and the shopping experience,” Sean confirms, “so there’s a delicate balance between education and hovering.”

 Online and social marketing have proved a key to success in an increasingly web-based beer scene.
 “We had facebook and twitter accounts right from the beginning,” Sean recalls.
 “It takes your time, but it doesn’t take anything out of your pocket and I don’t think we would be nearly as successful without that stuff.
 I’m 40 and a bit of a dinosaur as I still read the newspapers, but lots of people younger than me get all their stuff online, including from trusted beer blogs.”